 For both approaches, if price is applicable, it will be always be the last step.
 Just be aware the two different methods may produce different outcomes – and that’s okay.
 But in general, they should be close – or used to triangulate what an even more accurate answer could be.

-Don’t overcomplicate market sizing questions, but don’t oversimplify as well by guessing data randomly – a well-balanced approach should take you between 8-10 minutes.
+Don’t overcomplicate market sizing questions.
+But at the same time, don’t oversimplify as well by guessing data randomly.
+A well-balanced approach should take you between 8-10 minutes.

 When you have your final answer, test it to make sure it’s reasonable and highlight the strategic implications it has for the client.